paulhab215/CodeWars/README.md

 # CodeWars
 Various Kata I do on CodeWars.
-Both initial and revised solutions.
-All the instructions are in the READMEs.
+All the instructions for each Kara are in the READMEs.
+They are broken into directories based on language.